cffk/orientation/README.md

 ## Introduction

 <p>
-Here we give various sets of orientations with cover orientation space nearly optimally.
+Here we give various sets of orientations which cover orientation space nearly optimally.
 These are suitable for searching orientation space and for integrating over orientation (together with the provided weights).
-The background to this work is given in
+The background to this work is given in Section 8 of
 <blockquote>
 Charles F. F. Karney,<br>
 <a href="http://dx.doi.org/10.1016/j.jmgm.2006.04.002"><i>Quaternions